What Are Considered “White Goods” In The UK?

 Frequently Asked Questions

-In the UK items classed as white goods include larger household appliances like cookers, fridges, freezers, washing machines, tumble dryers, dishwashers and any other large appliance that relies on electricity or gas to operate.
+In the UK items classed as white goods include larger household appliances such as cookers, fridges, freezers, washing machines, tumble dryers, dishwashers and any other large appliance that relies on electricity or gas to operate.

 Many large appliances are called white goods in the UK because when they were first introduced they were all only available in white.
 That was long before the days of colour coordinated kitchens, nowadays appliances come in a range of colours but are still referred to as white goods.